miccio-dk/machine-learning-workstation-docs/connection/connect-to-the-machine.md

 # Connect to the machine

 The workstation can be accessed remotely through SSH.
 In order to do so, you have to first connect to an AAU Gateway machine, and then connect to the workstation.
-The following steps will help you set up shortcuts what will
+The following steps will help you set up an automatic shortcut.

-## Setup login configuration
+## Setup connection configuration

 Navigate in the `.ssh` directory in your local machine: